Is Google Photos safe for backup to hard drive?

 2. After installing it, log in to the Google account used for Google Photos.

 Actually, if Google Photos end the unlimited storage, it will not be the best photo cloud storage for many users.
 Therefore, you can turn to another cloud backup to protect your photos.
 For example, if you have an Amazon Prime account, Prime Photos may be a good choice, because, like Google Photos, it offers free, unlimited storage.
-But you should pay for Amazon Prime account.
+But you should pay for an Amazon Prime account.

 Here is a more cost-efficient cloud backup service called CBackup that offers professional cloud backup technology and a stable cloud server with huge backup space.
 Compared with Google Photos, it offers more backup space for your photos or videos.
 Because it not only offers 10GB of CBackup Cloud space for free but also offers a combine cloud storage feature to help you get more, even unlimited backup space for free.